 RBM40 ball mill - technical features

-• Best solution for pastry shops with single-phase power supply.
+• Suitable for pastry shops with single-phase power supply.

-• Water-jacketed tank with a 1 kW heating element.
+• Water-jacketed tank with integrated 2 kW electric heating (included in total power).

 • Top lid with gas springs and safety switch.